DeRaafMedia/ProjectIrrationalMondriaan-Two-lines-/README.md

 ===========================

+This project is a spawn of --> [ProjectIrrationalMondriaan](https://github.com/DeRaafMedia/ProjectIrrationalMondriaan).
+Where you can read a full description.

 The Irrational Mondriaan series is an exploration of how willing viewers are to interact with interactive paintings.

 The paintings in rest are digital reproductions of Mondriaan paintings.
 I choose Mondriaan paintings because to me they have a philopsophy to 'deconstruct' a composition to it's fundamentals.
 Horizontals, verticals, if color is used it's just a minimal pallet of reds, yellows and blues.
 I perceive these paintings as a pure 'rational' modus operandi.